 If you are searching to learn more about the Vietnamese education system, you have searched the right guide.
 Below we will show you the fundamental components of the education system in Vietnam giving you a general understanding.
+Vietnamese education is developing rapidly and has its own distinctive features, in particular in the field of custom writing and the examination process at various entrance stages.

 An education system in Vietnam is arranged by the Ministry of Education and Training and applied all over the nation.
 According to UNESCO statistics, up to 2009, more than 90% of the population is literate.
-Now, let’s take a look at Vietnam education system components.
+Now, let’s take a look at Vietnam's education system components.

 Pre-school in Vietnam is not compulsory.
 You can choose to let your children go to school or stay at home at this stage.